- 1School of Pharmaceutical Sciences, Cheeloo College of Medicine, Shandong University, Jinan, Shandong, China

 Worldwide, lung cancer ranks first in cancer-related deaths, of which non-small cell lung cancer (NSCLC) accounts for approximately 85% (Travis et al., 2015).
 The discovery of an epidermal growth factor receptor (EGFR)-sensitive mutation and the development of epidermal growth factor receptor tyrosine kinase inhibitors (EGFR-TKIs) pioneered targeted therapy for NSCLC.
 EGFR-TKIs, including the first, second, and third-generation drugs, significantly prolonged progression-free survival (PFS) and overall survival (OS) for advanced NSCLC patients with sensitive EGFR mutations as first-line treatment (Zhou et al., 2011; Maemondo et al., 2010; Fukuoka et al., 2011; Wu et al., 2014; Yang et al., 2015; Wu et al., 2017; Mok et al., 2017).

 Advanced NSCLC is characterized by a high symptom burden (Iyer et al., 2014).
 At least 90% of patients experience fatigue, appetite loss, dyspnea, and pain, which significantly negatively impact disease-specific health-related quality of life (HRQoL) (Iyer et al., 2013; Polanski et al., 2016).
 Knowledge of the effects of new therapies on patient experiences, when combined with survival data, can provide crucial information to assist physicians and patients in making informed treatment decisions (Bottomley et al., 2005; Fallowfield and Fleissig, 2011).
-Compared with chemotherapy, first-generation EGFR-TKIs, including gefitinib and erlotinib, significantly improved symptom control and HRQoL.
-Afatinib, a representative of second-generation EGFR-TKIs, exhibited similar results (Chen et al., 2013; Geater et al., 2015; Oizumi et al., 2012).
+Compared with chemotherapy, the first-generation EGFR-TKIs, including gefitinib and erlotinib, significantly improved symptom control and HRQoL.
+Afatinib, a representative of the second generation EGFR-TKIs, exhibited similar results (Chen et al., 2013; Geater et al., 2015; Oizumi et al., 2012).
 In the ARCHER 1050 trial, dacomitinib, when used as first-line treatment for NSCLC, demonstrated superior survival compared to gefitinib.
 However, global HRQoL improvements were observed only with gefitinib (Wu et al., 2017).
 Osimertinib, a third-generation EGFR-TKI, demonstrated superior survival outcomes compared to first-generation EGFR-TKIs (Soria et al., 2018).
 Investigators sought to determine whether osimertinib provided better patient-reported outcomes (PROs) in addition to its longer survival benefits.
 However, PRO results from the FLAURA trial revealed that key symptoms improved significantly and were clinically relevant in both the osimertinib and erlotinib/gefitinib arms (Leighl et al., 2020).
 These findings suggest that the efficacy data reported by investigators may not fully align with PROs.
 It is, therefore, recommended that PROs and HRQoL be assessed in all prospective clinical comparative effectiveness research studies (Bottomley et al., 2005).

 Aumolertinib (HS-10296) is a novel, irreversible, third-generation EGFR-TKI targeting both EGFR-sensitizing and T790M mutations while sparing wild-type EGFR.
 In the APOLLO registrational trial, patients with EGFR T790M-positive advanced NSCLC after disease progression on a first- or second-generation EGFR-TKI achieved a median PFS of 12.4 months, and the toxicity profile was tolerable (Lu et al., 2022a).
 ANEAS, a randomized, double-blind, phase-III trial, evaluated the efficacy and safety of aumolertinib compared with gefitinib as a first-line treatment of locally advanced or metastatic EGFR-mutated NSCLC.
 Aumolertinib achieved better survival than gefitinib, with a median PFS of 19.3 months versus 9.9 months (hazard ratio, 0.46; 95% CI, 0.36 to 0.60; p < 0.0001) (Lu et al., 2022b).
 Based on these results, aumolertinib was approved in China to treat advanced NSCLC with EGFR-sensitizing and T790M mutations.